Importance sampling-based gradient method for dimension reduction in Poisson log-normal model: Introduction

 Our major contribution is a novel convergence theorem for the gradient method presented.
 To establish the result within the context of a self-normalized importance sampling estimator, we first present a general descent lemma applicable under minimal assumptions --- specifically, $L$-smoothness, and bounded bias and quadratic error for the gradient estimator.
 To the best of our knowledge, it is the first result on projected stochastic gradient schemes for potentially both non convex objective functions and random biased gradient estimators.
 Given $T$ iterations of our method and $N$ Monte Carlo draws, we obtain a theoretical rate of $O(T^{-\nicefrac{1}{2}} + N^{-1})$ for the gradient mapping norm.
-This convergence rate is consistent with those demonstrated in the literature, albeit in different contexts.
+This convergence rate aligns with those reported in the literature, \BB{including results specific to gradients estimated via Monte Carlo methods \citep{mohamed2020montecarlogradientestimation,mcbook}}, as well as others observed in different contexts.
 For a non-convex setting with an unbiased gradient estimator, \citet{ghadimi2013stochasticfirstzerothordermethods} derive an $O(T^{-\nicefrac{1}{2}})$ convergence rate for the gradient's norm objective, while \citet{mai2021convergence} achieve the same rate for the gradient mapping norm but when a projection step is added.
 In situations where the gradient estimator is biased, with a bound $b$ on the bias, \citet{biased_SGD} retrieve a rate of $O(T^{-\nicefrac{1}{2}} + b)$, but only when no projection step is performed.

 The paper also includes an efficient implementation of our algorithm using \texttt{JAX} library \citep{jax}, and GPU computing.
 As a by-product, we provide a \texttt{PyTorch} \citep{pytorch} version of the VEM solution, enabling the analysis of large-scale datasets with hundreds of thousands of observations and tens of thousands of variables.